 Brand Analytics aggregates customer search and purchase behavior data to help you improve your business operations.

 You can find this feature by going back to Brand Benefits on the Brand Dashboard.
-Or, you may find it under Reports on the main navigation bar.
+Or, you can find it under Brands on the main navigation bar.

 There is a wealth of information here, including:

-Market Basket Analysis.
 This invaluable insight shows which of your products customers are purchasing together.
-With the tool, you can discover cross-selling and bundling opportunities.
-Or even new products to sell!
+With the tool, you can discover cross-selling and bundling opportunities, or even new products to sell!

 Demographics.
 In this section, charts will display customer attributes such as age, household income, level of education, gender, and marital status.
 You’ll also be able to select reporting range dates and export to CSV.